Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/processing/pair_classifier_datasets/README.md

     | Zurich           | _«urich          | FALSE            |
     | Zurich           | Zuilch           | TRUE             |
     | Zurich           | Zuæch            | FALSE            |

+[**To add later:** Following the procedure described in [Van Strien et al [2019](https://www.staff.universiteitleiden.nl/binaries/content/assets/governance-and-global-affairs/isga/artidigh_2020_7_cr.pdf), we aligned OCR'd texts with their human-corrected counterpart at the token level.
+In the `ocrdataset/extract_ocr_alignments.ipynb` notebook, we identify tokens recognized as being part of named entities in the human-corrected text. **Output:** a two-column tsv file, in which the first column corresponds to the token in the OCR text and the second column to the human-corrected aligned token]